lachrymator/openadmet-cyp-challenge-public/README.md

 the downstream heads are built on is fitted on that wider neighbourhood rather than only where labels happen to exist.

-## Structural alerts, vetoed by the held-out set
+## Structural alerts, vetoed by the blind held-out set

 Auxiliary compounds are screened with [rd_filters](https://github.com/PatWalters/rd_filters) — ~1,150 named alerts across eight public rule sets.
 Selection is subtractive: every alert is on by